TTengs/MarkdownToConfluence/README.md

 ![pagestructure](./doc/images/pagestructure.PNG)

 ## Modules
-This tools comes with a number of modules, which add extra markdown syntax, specialized for Confluence and other tools.
+This tool comes with a number of modules, which add extra markdown syntax, specialized for Confluence and other tools.

 - [Jira Tickets](./doc/modules/jira-tickets.md)
 - [Attachments](./doc/modules/attachments.md)